For hotels, airlines, OTAs, and destinations

 TripAdvisor, Booking, and aggregator source-pool positioning

 Travel aggregators carry disproportionate weight in AI citations.
 We work the surfaces that feed into TripAdvisor reviews, Booking and Expedia property pages, and the smaller specialist aggregators that AI cites by category.
-The goal is consistent attribute representation across the surfaces the model trusts.

 04